zbanks/flux/README.md

 It looks for a serial port in the form `/dev/ttyUSBx`.
 Before running `./flux-server`, you need to run `python setup_serial.py` to configure the serial port with the correct settings (setting the speed to 3 megabaud, which I can't figure out how to do from C correctly).
 You may also need to `sudo chown $USER /dev/ttyUSB*`.

-It takes in an optional command line argument, a dummy ID (i.e. `"dummy:0"`).
+It takes in an optional command line argument, a dummy ID (i.e. `-d "dummy:0"`).
 If this argument is passed in, then the server will create a mock device that will respond to `ECHO` `PING` and `INFO` commands but will be otherwise uninteresting.

+Due to hardware issues (unreliable receive), the server can operate in *write-only* mode by passing in the `-r` flag.
+In  this mode, no data is read over the lux bus, and frames are sent blindly to all configured addresses.

 #### flux-client
 `flux-client` is an example client which sends some `ECHO` and `INFO` commands to available devices for debugging.